Skip to content

 The Validation of Improvement

-When you've been told your symptoms are "just aging" or "in your head," objective improvement from a specific intervention is incredibly validating.
+When you've been told your symptoms are "just aging" or "in your head," any improvement from a specific change is incredibly validating—even if it's small, even if you can't be sure it's not placebo.

 The Plan Takes Shape